Form preview

 MI DHS-681 is needed by:

-• Parents seeking to discharge child support debt
+• Parents with child support debt in Michigan

 What is the Michigan Request to Discharge State-Owed Debt?